dj-wasabi/ansible-zabbix-server/CONTRIBUTING.md

 ## (local) Development

-This role make use of Molecule to test the execution of the role and verificate it.
+This role makes use of Molecule to test the execution of the role and verify it.
 In the root of the repository, a file named `requirements.txt` exists and contains the versions used by the tests.

 ### Requirements